 23. One version says that the idea to dress up in costumes came out because back then the band's amplification systems were not advanced and therefore the audience could not understand Gabriel's singing, so he wanted to show them the meaning of the songs using the costumes.

-24. The first time Gabriel appeared with a costume was with his wife Jill's dress and a fox head mask, similar to the character on the cover of "Foxtrot"'s album.
+24. The first time Gabriel appeared in a costume was with his wife Jill's dress and a fox head mask, similar to the character on the cover of "Foxtrot"'s album.
 He did not reveal this to the band members and it was a complete surprise for them.
 They did not understand what Gabriel was doing and thought he was going to ruin the show.
-In fact the costumes caught the media attention and increased the band's popularity.
+In fact, the costumes caught the media's attention and increased the band's popularity.

 25. Another popular Gabriel costume was "Britannia", which he used during the song "Dancing with the Moonlit Knight" from the masterpiece album "Selling England By The Pound".

 26. Gabriel was also among the first artists to make physical contact with the audience.
-He used to fall from the stage backwards on the audience and allowed them to carry him.
+He used to fall from the stage backward on the audience and allowed them to carry him.

 27. In 1974 after six albums with the band, Gabriel decided to leave "Genesis".
 It was in the midst of a tour to promote the double album "Lamb Lies Down On Broadway".

 28. After leaving the band, Gabriel took time for himself and his family.
 He began taking piano lessons and working on writing material for his first solo album.

 29. In 1977 Gabriel released his first solo album produced by Bob Ezrin and included a collaboration with "King Crimson" guitarist Robert Fripp and bassist Tony Levin.
 Gabriel played keyboards and flute and the album included the hit single "Solsbury Hill".